 Carjackings, muggings, robberies and petty theft occur in the capital city, Yaoundé, and in the regional cities of Douala, Kribi and Maroua.
 In Yaoundé, the suburbs of la Briquetterie, Mokolo and Mvog-Ada are particularly dangerous.
-Carjackings and armed robberies also happen along roads close to the borders with Nigeria, the Central African Republic and Chad and along the Bamenda-Banyo, Bafoussam-Banyo, Bafoussam-Doula and Bafoussam-Yaoude roads.
+Carjackings and armed robberies also happen along roads close to the borders with Nigeria, the CAR and Chad and along the Bamenda-Banyo, Bafoussam-Banyo, Bafoussam-Doula and Bafoussam-Yaoude roads.
 Petty thieves are active on trains, coaches, bush taxis and around bus stations.

 There have been several incidents of robbery and rape committed against foreigners in Douala.